saisathwikb-HW/Parameterized-Set-Associative-Cache-Controller/README.md

 # Parameterized-Set-Associative-Cache-Controller-Write-Back-Write-Allocate

-The design has been functionally verified using 11 independent testbenches and synthesized, implemented, and timing-verified on a Xilinx Artix-7 FPGA using Xilinx Vivado 2025.2.
+The design has been functionally verified using 11 independent testbenches and synthesized, implemented, and timing-verified on a   Artix-7 FPGA using   Vivado 2025.2.

 ---